Installing/compiling on NixOS

 Compiling from upstream

-After building, the binaries are accessible under result/bin
+After building, the binaries are accessible under result/bin.

 Compiling in a local repository

-In the local Elmer repository run nix build
+In the local Elmer repository run nix build or nix build .#<variant>.

 Verbose output

-only shows one line of the build output at once.
-To enable more verbose output, add the -L
+By default nix build only shows one line of the build output at once.
+To enable more verbose output, add the -L flag to the end of the build command.

 For developers